simioni87/auth_analyzer/README.md

 # Auth Analyzer
-This Burp Extension helps you to find authorization bugs.
+This Burp Extension helps you to find authorization bugs by repeating Proxy requests with self defined headers and tokens.

 ## What is it?
 The so called “Auth Analyzer” helps to find authorization bugs.